KowsiyaS/PetCareHub/README.md

 ### Test and Deploy

 -   Test the application.
--   Fix any bugs and update an UI changes.
+-   Fix any bugs and update any UI changes.

 ## Nice-to-haves

 -   **Find groomers**: Search for nearby pet groomers using the Google Maps and Places APIs.
--   **Medical records**: Uploads images/documents for medical records.
 -   **Edit user details**: Users can update passwords and personal information.
--   **Edit pet details**: Users can update/delete pet records.
+-   **Edit pet details**: Users can update/delete pet or medical records.
--   **Edit calendar**: Remove or edit appointment/tasks.
 -   **Search records**: Users can search through pet medical records.